getify/Functional-Light-JS/ch9.md

 Also, we don't really need to keep values in `a` or `b` once they've been handled; this special kind of array only holds a value only as long as its needed.
 So these arrays don't strictly grow in memory usage over time, an important characteristic of lazy data structures and operations.
 In fact, it's less like an array and more like a buffer.

+A normal array is eager in that it holds all of its values right now.
+A "lazy array" is an array where the values will come in over time.

-Since we won't necessarily know when a new value has arrived in `a`, another key thing we need to support is to be able to listen to `b` to be notified when new values are made available.
+Since we won't necessarily know when a new value has arrived in `a`, another key thing we need is to be able to listen to `b` to be notified when new values are made available.
 We could imagine a listener like this:

 ```js
 b.listen( function onValue(v){